mrsingh3131/mrsingh3131/README.md

   - :see_no_evil:	&nbsp;  I’m looking for opportunities.
 If you have one or can refer me that would be great.
   - I will finish my Degree in 2021.
 A job referral would be a cherry on the cake :sweat_smile:
   - :speech_balloon:&nbsp; When the world is already a global village why haven't we talked yet.
   - :zap:&nbsp; Fun-Fact: My friends say I am great to talk to.
 So if you have any problems life, relationships, management drop me a text.
 My juniors once approached me with their queries from syllabus.
 Problem was they were pursuing Electrical Engineering, and we learned so much together.
 Never knew Kirchhoff's Law was that handy.
-So yeah ping me I love to talk and listen.
+So yeah ping me, I love to talk and listen.
   - :palms_up_together: &nbsp; Just in case if you want to share it.
-Here's my [Resume](https://drive.google.com/file/d/1LKEW9xaA4OlSB9wteHD9JO9UduqZmIHF/view?usp=sharing)
+Here's my [Resume.](https://drive.google.com/file/d/1LKEW9xaA4OlSB9wteHD9JO9UduqZmIHF/view?usp=sharing)

 <h2> My little world </h2>

-   - Want to stalk or connect with me?, Here's my Linkedin Handle [Linkedin Handle.](https://www.linkedin.com/in/imaginativeone/)
+   - Want to stalk or connect with me?, Here's my [LinkedIn Handle.](https://www.linkedin.com/in/imaginativeone/)
    - You won't find me on Social Media but if you have comments or recommendations or want to know me.
 Here's [My Website.](http://suitup.ml)
    - Have something on mind?
 Mail it to my [Email-id.](mailto:jaskaran.pta@gmail.com)